arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 10.07.16
+*Bon hiver* is a French phrase meaning "good winter", from which the band Bon Iver derives its namesake.

 ### 10.06.16
 Conditional probability, Kolmogorov definition: `P(A|B) = P(A ∩ B) / P(B)`
 Bayes' theorem: `P(A|B) = P(B|A) P(A) / P(B)`